Kobayashi2501/AK-High-Dimensional-Projection-Structural-Theory/README.md

 ## 📝 arXiv Submission Statement

-AK-HDPST v5.0 unifies derived categories, algebraic topology, motivic degeneration, PDE regularity, and Ext-class collapse.
+AK-HDPST v6.0 unifies derived categories, algebraic topology, motivic degeneration, PDE regularity, and Ext-class collapse.
-It proves the global regularity of 3D Navier–Stokes, reconstructs Hilbert’s 12th Problem, and structurally resolves the Nakai Conjecture, establishing it as a universal categorical resolution framework.
+It proves the global regularity of 3D Navier–Stokes, structurally resolves the Hilbert 12th Problem (both imaginary and real quadratic cases), and proves the Nakai Conjecture, establishing it as a universal categorical resolution framework.

 > We submit this theory to arXiv under **math.CT**, **math.AG**, and **math.AP**.
-> We believe it offers a new paradigm for structural resolution of classical conjectures.
+> We welcome collaboration and critical evaluation.

 ---